joelberkeley/spidr/README.md

 # spidr

-A linear algebra and probabilistic modelling library with dependent types and hardware acceleration.
+Linear algebra and probabilistic modelling library dependent types and hardware acceleration.

+---

 spidr is in early development.
 See [here](https://github.com/joelberkeley/spidr/labels/notable%20limitation) for a list of notable limitations.